Brevard County, Florida

 The state of Florida has so many shark attacks -- 244 from 2007 to 2017 alone — it warrants two spots on this list [source: ISAF].
 Our first entry is Brevard County, where 144 attacks have occurred since 1882 [source: ISAF].

-Florida has a lot of shark attacks simply because it has a lot of tourists, and Brevard County is an > easy hour-long drive for those already in the area to see Mickey at Disney World in Orlando.
-The > county is home to the famed "Space Coast," 70 miles (113 kilometers) of coastline named for the > space center at Cape Canaveral.
-In addition to the Canaveral National Seashore, visitors can also > enjoy Cocoa Beach and Melbourne Beach. > > While the shark attacks are nothing to sneeze at, Brevard County is dangerous for a few other > reasons as well.
-In 2008, Forbes named Brevard County beaches the most dangerous place for rip > current drowning.
-In 2007, 10 people drowned because of the rip currents, a rate that's higher than > any other county in the United States [source: Sherman].
-Parts of this coastline also fall into > Florida's "Lightning Alley," an area that has the most lightning in the United States.
-So when > you're not worrying about sharks, worry about the forecast.
+One reason Florida has a lot of shark attacks is that it has a lot of tourists eager to get into the water, and Brevard County is an easy hour-long drive for those already in the area to see Mickey at Disney World in Orlando.
+The county is home to the famed "Space Coast," 70 miles (113 kilometers) of coastline named for the space center at Cape Canaveral.
+In addition to the Canaveral National Seashore, visitors can also enjoy Cocoa Beach and Melbourne Beach.

+While the number of shark attacks is nothing to sneeze at, Brevard County is dangerous for a few other reasons as well.
+In 2008, Forbes named Brevard County beaches the most dangerous places for rip current drowning.
+Between 1995 and 2017, 27 people drowned from rip currents in Brevard, a rate that's higher than any other county in the United States but Volusia in Florida (which we'll meet later) [source: Weather.gov].
+Parts of this coastline also fall into Florida's "Lightning Alley," an area that has the most lightning in the United States.
+So when you're not worrying about sharks, worry about the forecast.